telerik/winforms-docs/gridview/exporting-data/spread-export.md

     - *SelectViewToExport*: In this mode the __ChildViewExporing__ event is fired.
 The event allows to choose the view to export in row by row basis.

+    - *ExportAllViews*: In this mode all child views are exported.
+Available in GridViewSpreadExport and GridViewPdfExport.

 * __HiddenColumnOption:__ Defines whether hidden columns will be exported.
 Available options are:
     - *ExportAlways*: The exporter will export hidden columns as well.